Ethnic Chinese in Mongolia: Ming dynasty

-During the Ming dynasty, Han military frontiersmen in Liaodong were prone to mixing and acculturating with non-Han tribesmen.
+During the Ming dynasty, ethnic Chinese military frontiersmen in Liaodong were prone to mixing and acculturating with non-Han tribesmen.

-Ethnic Han soldiers served in the Yuan army against the Ming, and the Mongols were joined by many Han defectors.
+Ethnic Chinese soldiers served in the Yuan army against the Ming, and the Mongols were joined by many Chinese defectors.
 The Mongol Mangui served in the Ming military and fought the Manchus, dying in battle against a Manchu raid.
-Some Han people who lived among the Mongols in Inner Mongolia, while in their youth, adopted Mongol culture and married Mongol women.
+Some Chinese people who lived among the Mongols in Inner Mongolia, while in their youth, adopted Mongol culture and married Mongol women.
 A Han military officer who defected to the Mongols was "Monkey Li" (Li Huai) who fought against the Ming dynasty.

 Qing dynasty

 Historically, the Gobi served as a barrier to large-scale Han settlement in what was, before 1921, called Outer Mongolia; the unsuitability of most of the territory for agriculture made settlement less attractive.
 Some Han settlements in Mongolia were founded in 1725, when farmers moved there by decree of the Qing dynasty to cultivate food for soldiers fighting against the Dzungars.
 They were established in the Orkhon and Tuul river basins, and in 1762, in the Khovd region.
 After the fighting ended, the Qing closed off Mongolia (then under Qing rule) to immigration and occasionally evicted Han merchants.

 Despite those restrictions, trade firms owned by Han people continually penetrated Mongolia, concentrating mainly in Ikh Khüree, Uliastai, Khovd and Kyakhta.
 Their trade practices and the lifestyle of the Mongol nobility lead to an ever-increasing indebtedness of the banners, nobles, and ordinary people, and Han-owned businesses became a target of public discontent as early as Chingünjav's uprising in 1756.
 The spill-over from the Dungan rebellions of the 1870s into Mongolia also saw a number of Han-owned businesses in Khovd and Uliastai destroyed.
 Many of the ethnic Han merchants lived in Mongolia only seasonally or until they had made enough money to return to China proper.
 Others took Mongol wives, at least for the time of being in Mongolia.

-In 1906, the Qing dynasty began to implement policies aimed at a Han colonization of Outer Mongolia along the lines of those in Inner Mongolia, but these policies never took full effect as a result of the Xinhai Revolution and the Mongolian declaration of independence from China.
+In 1906, the Qing dynasty began to implement policies aimed at Chinese colonization of Outer Mongolia along the lines of those in Inner Mongolia, but these policies never took full effect as a result of the Xinhai Revolution and the Mongolian declaration of independence from China.
 The total Han population at that time, mainly consisting of traders and artisans, but also of some colonists, can be estimated to have been at some ten thousand.